digitaldias/techcasestudies/_posts/2016-05-24-karadamedica.md

 <br/>

 Using Team Services, we successfully created a build definition for Web Apps.
 However, our current application was for Cloud Services.
 When we tried to deploy it to Web Apps, we encountered an error: "Conflict: Website with given name xxx-webapps already exists."
 It was unusual, but it was a known bug.
-(See [Azure Deployment to Web App - Conflict: Website with given name (web app name) already exists](https://social.msdn.microsoft.com/Forums/en-US/c0f6a4d8-a307-466c-ba75-5b292663d43b/azure-deployment-to-web-app-conflict-website-with-given-name-web-app-name-already-exists?forum=TFService).)
+(See [Azure Deployment to Web App - Conflict: Website with given name already exists](https://social.msdn.microsoft.com/Forums/en-US/c0f6a4d8-a307-466c-ba75-5b292663d43b/azure-deployment-to-web-app-conflict-website-with-given-name-web-app-name-already-exists?forum=TFService).)
 We set the Remove Visual Studio version to 2013 and switched Remote debugging off and on.
 Then we were able to deploy apps on Web Apps.

 *Figure 8.
 Application settings for the "already exists" problem*